Fatal crane collapse on Rama II Road

 SAMUT SAKHON — A launching gantry crane and precast concrete segments collapsed on Rama II Road early Monday morning, resulting in four deaths and 10 injuries.

-The collapse happened on the outbound side of Rama II Road at a construction site of the elevated M82 inter-city motorway's Ekachai-Ban Phaew section in tambon Khok Krabue at 4.13am.
+The collapse happened on the outbound side of Rama II Road at a construction site of the Ekkachai - Ban Phaeo Intercity Motorway 82 (M82) section in tambon Khok Krabue at 4.13am.

 According to initial reports, four construction workers died and ten others were injured.